publiclab/publiclab-archive/notes/fatnotfossils/10-29-2014/could-it-be-used-on-bikes-to-understand-the-air-quality-from-cars.md

 ---
-title: Could it be used on bikes to understand the air quality from cars
+title: 'Could it be used on bikes to understand the air quality from cars'
 tagnames: question:dustduino
 author: fatnotfossils
 path: /notes/fatnotfossils/10-29-2014/could-it-be-used-on-bikes-to-understand-the-air-quality-from-cars.md